auth0/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-langgraph-api/AUTH0_INTEGRATION.md

 ##### Token Vault Interrupts

 When an agent tool requires access to a third-party service (like Google Calendar) that the user hasn't previously authorized, LangGraph can raise a `TokenVaultInterrupt`.
-The frontend handles these interrupts by displaying an authorization popup.
+The frontend handles these interrupts by starting a connect account flow in a popup, which will allow the end-user to authorize access to their third-party account.

 ##### Implementation